JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/README.md

 - [Proximal link pillar](stl/proximal_link_pillar.stl) X 2
 - [Rotation limiter](stl/rotation_limiter.stl) X 2

 <br/><br/>The gripper is designed to be compatible with Rainbow robotics RB5.
-For other robot systems, it should be better to design your own adapter plate and coupling.
+For other robot systems, it would be better to customize the adapter plate and coupling.
-$\color{red}{\textsf{Move this statement to those parts that need to be redesigned.}}$
+$\color{red}{\textsf{Move this statement to those parts that need to be redesigned.
+Or does this apply to all the parts?}}$

 # Actuators
 ## Acutator assembly